TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

 All TYPO3 core providers also feature the "Last used" and "Last updated" information which can be retrieved in the "Edit/Change" view.

-By default, MFA can be configured by every backend user.
-It is possible to disable this field for editors via userTSconfig:
+By default, the new field in the :guilabel:`User Settings` module is displayed for every backend user.
+It is possible to disable it for specific users via userTSconfig:

 .. code-block:: typoscript